Gift Aid

 How to make a Gift Aid declaration

-There are three different ways you can make a Gift Aid declaration:
+There are three different ways you can make a Gift Aid declaration for cash donations:

 • Tick the Gift Aid box when you donate.